SkyKings-Guild/Guides/guides/mining.md

 - Pickonimbus 2000 until you hit HOTM 6
 - Gemstone Drill LT-522 at HOTM 4 if you're too lazy to kill Yogs/Bal for Topaz and have coin.
 - Gemstone Gauntlet when you hit HOTM 6, later upgrading to Pristine 5.
-I'd recommend starting to add Gemstones going through each level up until Perfects (don't worry about these too much but atleast get rare gemstones).
+I'd recommend starting to add Gemstones going through each level up until Perfects (don't worry about these too much but at least get rare gemstones).
 Just to add, Gemstone Gauntlet is amazing for the price.
 - Yog Armor is fine, if you want and have lots of coin to spare Jaded Sorrow is a good set to start but honestly just start saving for Divan's Armor since Sorrow is quite expensive considering you'll end up getting rid of it to get Divan's anyways.
-- Divan's Armor is the best in slot, but it needs to be maxed I recommend putting 3/5 Chambers and adding a Jaderald to each pice when you can afford it.
+- Divan's Armor is the best in slot, but it needs to be maxed I recommend putting 3/5 Chambers and adding a Jaderald to each piece when you can afford it.
 The chambers to unlock is fortune and pristine.
 - Silverfish pet.
 - Legndary Bal pet.
 - Mithril golem if you're into that sort of thing.